Ioplop/SParticles/README.md

 # Controls

 While the simulation is running, you can press ESC to quit the simulation.

+Use "," (Comma) to fast forward.
+This will run the simulation as fast as your pc allows.

 Press SPACE BAR to pause the simulation
 While paused: